IonutTrisca/DistributedWordProcessor/Readme.md

 # Distributed Word Processor
 This program takes a file with different types of paragraphs and processes each one according to specific rules.
 The processing is done in a distributed manner using MPI.
 Each type of paragraph has a thread in the master process, and a worker process which processes the paragraph.
 The worker process has its own threads to process each paragraph in a parallel manner.
+The modified paragraphs are then written by the master process in the output file in the same order as the input file

 ## Detailed Functionality
 The program accepts 4 paragraph types and processes each one with a different worker.